WhitrayHB/WhitrayHB/README.md

 ### Hello there!
 This is WhitrayHB!
 A pigeon which lives in China Sichuan.

-You can simply call me "Pigeon".
+You can simply call me "WhitrayHB"or"Pigeon".

-A Minecraft player and Celeste player(noob lol),also a Furry
+A Minecraft player and Celeste player(noob lol), also a Furry

 I can do a little Java programming & C++ programming